Looking for tips on how to serve and mix Bio-Heal? You've come to the right place.

 Mix with Fruit Juice or other Drinks

-This is the most popular way that All-Star parents give Bio-Heal.
+This is the most popular way that parents give Bio-Heal.
 The following juices have worked particularly well:

 - Unfiltered Organic Pear Juice

 - Citrus/ Tropical Juices (these are very good at concealing any taste)

 - Sports Drinks